 Rift Valley fever (RVF) is a viral zoonosis that primarily affects animals but also has the capacity to infect humans.
-Wageningen Bioveterinary Research conducts research on this disease.
+Wageningen Bioveterinary Research (WBVR) conducts research on this disease.

-Infection with Rift Valley fever virus
+Where does Rift Valley fever virus occur?

 - Unfortunately, your cookie settings do not allow videos to be displayed. - check your settings

-Safety and efficacy of four-segmented Rift Valley fever virus in young sheep, goats and cattlenpj Vaccines 5 (2020)1. - ISSN 2059-0105
+Safety and immunogenicity of four-segmented Rift Valley fever virus in the common marmosetnpj Vaccines (2022), Volume: 7, Issue: 1 - ISSN 2059-0105

 Suitability of transiently expressed antibodies for clinical studies: Product quality consistency at different production scalesmAbs (2022), Volume: 14, Issue: 1 - ISSN 1942-0862

 Zoonoses Anticipation and Preparedness Initiative, stakeholders conference, February 4 & 5, 2021Biologicals (2021), Volume: 74 - ISSN 1045-1056 - p.
 10-15.

 Assessing the introduction risk of vector-borne animal diseases for the Netherlands using MINTRISK : A Model for INTegrated RISK assessmentPLoS ONE (2021), Volume: 16 - ISSN 1932-6203

 How to develop a Rift Valley fever vaccine: A friday afternoon vaccine